-The itching is most likely caused by histamine in your body.
-Histamine increases the blood flow to injured areas to help the immune system get to the problem area.
-One Japanese study showed that histamine might be released during exercise to help protect the body against exhaustion.
-Unfortunately histamine also sends itch signals to the brain, so this might be why you feel itchy while running.
+The itching you are experiencing is most likely caused by histamine in your body.
+Histamine increase the blood flow to injured areas to help the immune system get to the problem area.
+One Japanese study showed that histamine might be released during exercuse to help protect the body against exhaustion.
+Unfortunately, histamine also sends 'itch' signals to the brain, so this may trigger why you feel itchy while running.

 Here is another possible cause .
 The cure, consistancy.